Modular Arithmetic Erasure Channels and Their Multilevel Channel Polarization: Modular Arithmetic Erasure Channels and Their Polar Transform

-It is worth mentioning that whereas the polar transforms depend on the unit $\gamma \in \mathbb{Z}/q\mathbb{Z}$ in general (see \cite{abbe_li_madiman_2017}), \thref{th:recursive_V} shows that the polar transforms for modular arithmetic erasure channels are independent of the choice of a unit $\gamma \in \mathbb{Z}/q\mathbb{Z}$.
-Based on this observation, we may assume without loss of generality that $\gamma = 1 + q\mathbb{Z} \in \mathbb{Z}/q\mathbb{Z}$ in the analyses of polar transforms for modular arithmetic erasure channels.
+It is worth mentioning that while the polar transform of a DMC depends on the unit $\gamma \in \mathbb{Z}/q\mathbb{Z}$ in general (see \cite{abbe_li_madiman_2017}), the statement of \thref{th:recursive_V} is independent of the choice of the unit $\gamma \in \mathbb{Z}/q\mathbb{Z}$.